 For urgent or severe domestic violence concerns, call the crisis hotline right away.
 Intake specialists are available 24 hours a day to offer free, confidential resources.

-According to Mercy Medical Center, you should follow these steps to ensure you get the care you need after an assault:
+According to Cleveland Clinic Mercy Hospital, you should follow these steps to ensure you get the care you need after an assault:

 You can expect the following when you seek treatment through the HAVEN program at Mercy Medical Center: